NINJA GAIDEN 4 Review: Legacy Reborn with Razor-Sharp Combat

 The Feel of the Blade

-Mechanically, NINJA GAIDEN 4 is outstanding.
-Combat is slick and tactile, with responsive hit detection and a deep parry system that rewards mastery.
-The developers clearly understood what made Ninja Gaiden 2 and Black special — the rhythm of attack, block, and retaliation — and modernized it without sacrificing tension.
+NINJA GAIDEN 4 is terrific in the mechanics department.
+The fighting is slick, tactile and responsive — both hit detection and parry are on a deep level that rewards mastery.
+The developers seem to understand exactly what made Ninja Gaiden 2 and Black such a treat — the muscular rhythm of attack, block and counter-attack — and updated it without losing the tension.

 Highlights from the community:

-Even those skeptical of Yakumo’s introduction admit the moment-to-moment gameplay feels incredible.
-His toolkit may differ from Ryu’s, but the flow remains unmistakably Ninja Gaiden: fast, unforgiving, and exhilarating.
+Even those who are skeptical of Yakumo’s introduction concede that the moment-to-moment gameplay feels amazing.
+His moveset may not be identical to Ryu’s, but the rhythm is unmistakably Ninja Gaiden: fleet, unforgiving and thrilling.

 Performance and Visual Fidelity